 const job = await fetch( `${BASE}/v1/generate`, { method: "POST", headers: auth, body: JSON.stringify({ model: "wan-2.7", prompt, duration: 5, webhook_url: "https://app.dev/hooks" }) }).then(r => r.json()); // webhook fires on completion: // { id, status: "succeeded", // video_url, seconds_billed }

 Two production notes the docs never lead with.
-First, always implement the webhook path even if you start with polling: long generations plus polling loops are how serverless bills explode.
+First, implement the webhook path even if you start with polling: long generations plus polling loops are how serverless bills explode.
 Second, store the provider job ID before you await anything; when a function times out mid-poll, that ID is the difference between resuming and re-billing.

 | Model | 1,000 x 10s clips / month | Read |